 Volunteering with ILP gives you an amazing way to serve the kids you teach, but your service doesn't have to stop there!
 There is always more you can do as you are living abroad.

-We talked with Janessa F. a past volunteer in The Dominican Republic, and she shared a little bit about how her and her group were able to reach out and serve the community around them!
+We talked with Janessa F., a volunteer in The Dominican Republic, about how her and her group were able to reach out and serve the community around them!
 Here's what she had to say:

 How Did You Find Out About This Opportunity?